Dmitriy Bunin

 All icons are free to use and can be used under the Apache license 2.0, making them a perfect fit if you want to have the same icons on all platforms.
 The set comes with a popular GitHub repo.

-Iconhub features a practical set of 3,200+ icons, including free and premium options in different styles and categories.
-The icon set is available under the CC 4.0 International license, making them suitable for use in both personal and commercial projects.
+Icon Hub features a practical set of 3,200+ icons, including free and premium options in different styles and categories.
+The Icon Hub set is available under the CC 4.0 International license, making it suitable for use in both personal and commercial projects.

 Iconhub offers a Figma plugin to help find and drag icons to the comfort of your Figma canvas.